MicroPhase/fpga-docs/source/SoM/XME0712/XME0712-Reference_Manual.md

 - LED: 1 Power LED,1 FPGA Done LED, 1 user's LED,

 - Flash: 128Mbit QSPI Flash.

-- PHY ETH: 10/100/1000M Ethernet RJ45 interface, which can be used for Ethernet data exchange or other application.

 - Giga ETH: 10/100/1000M Adaptive.